How could there be errors in the Bible? Isn't it the infallible word of God?

 God does not generally dictate His word verbatim.
 If He did, the entire Bible would be in one writing style.
 But it is not.
 Rather, He gave the message, in detail, and allowed each writer to phrase it in his own words and style.
 But the most significant thing about the various errors of spelling and grammar in the Hebrew Old Testament isn't the fact that they occurred, but the fact that they have never been corrected.
 The Jewish people have such reverence for the word of God that they will not make even the slightest alteration to the text, not even to correct a simple and obvious error.
 Instead, they have means of pointing out the errors, without correcting them.
 A Jewish sofer (scribe) has a very difficult and demanding job.
 It is this man's responsibility to copy over the scrolls of the Tanakh (Old Testament) by hand.
 Every single letter must be written absolutely perfectly.
 If there is even the slightest error, whether a misshapen letter, an error in spelling by the sofer, or even a stray dot of ink on the page, the entire page is invalid and may not be used.
 Corrections, erasures, etc., are not permitted.
 With that kind of attention and reverence, it's quite easy to believe that the Hebrew Old Testament says today pretty much exactly what it said 2400 years ago when the last book was penned.

-While those preserving the Greek New Testament have never shown that much attention to detail, we still have a pretty good situation: although there are different manuscripts, and there are some small differences, they aren’t significant enough for the most part to cause doctrinal error.
+While those preserving the Greek New Testament have never shown that much attention to detail, we still have a pretty good situation: While there are different manuscripts, and there are some small differences, they aren't significant enough for the most part to cause doctrinal error.
 (This is speaking only of the oldest manuscripts.
-In the 16th century, an altered Greek manuscript appeared on the scene, created not by copying over older Greek manuscripts, but by translating part of a flawed Latin translation back into Greek.
-This manuscript was known as the Textus Receptus [“received text”].
-For some reason, the translators of the King James Version chose to reject EVERY ancient Greek New Testament available to them, and to use only newer manuscripts, relying heavily on the flawed Textus Receptus.
-This has indeed led to some error, including a fraudulent verse found in several English [and other vernacular] translations.
-This will be explained later in this chapter.)
+Beginning in the 16th century, altered Greek manuscripts appeared on the scene, created not by copying over older Greek manuscripts, but by translating a flawed Latin translation back into Greek.
+This, coupled with the inexplicable choice of the King James translators to reject EVERY ancient Greek New Testament available to them, and to use only the flawed 16th century manuscript, has indeed led to some error, including a fraudulent verse found in several English (and other vernacular) translations.

 While God has indeed preserved His word to a remarkable degree in the original languages, enabling us the potential for an accurate translation, that is, sadly, as far as His protection has gone.
 It cannot be said to extend to the various vernacular translations, because it is easy to see that those various versions frequently disagree with each other, often significantly.
 Why are there errors?
 Why did (and do) translators take liberties?

 The answers to these questions vary from century to century.
-The earliest known deliberate tampering with the word is traced back to late versions of the Latin Vulgate in the 9th century.3 In those days, it was monks in monasteries who were charged with copying over translations of Christian Bibles.
+The earliest known deliberate tampering with the word is traced back to late versions of the Latin Vulgate.
+In those days, it was monks in monasteries who were charged with copying over Christian Bibles.
 The only permitted language at the time was Latin.
 And for centuries, the Vulgate had been copied over by hand, prior to the invention of the printing press.
 But even after the press was invented, the practice of hand lettering manuscripts continued.
-And for the most part, this practice produced no significant problems... until the day some anonymous monk decided to add his own words to one of the manuscripts.
-We don’t know who he was, what his motives were, or exactly when he did it.
-What we do know is this: all of a sudden, there was a 9th century manuscript of John’s first epistle with an extra verse in it.
-This verse, known today as the Johannine Comma, breaks the sense of the passage, as it does not follow the line of thought John was expressing.
+And for the most part, this practice produced no significant problems.
+Until the day some anonymous monk decided to add his own words to one of the manuscripts.
+We don't know who he was, or what his motives were.
+What we do know is this: All of a sudden, there was a manuscript of John's first epistle with an extra verse in it.
+This verse breaks the sense of the passage, as it does not follow the line of thought John was expressing.
 But there it was.
-And in later years, when that manuscript was copied over to produce a new one, that verse was innocently copied right along with it.
-(More on that later in this chapter.)
+And in later years, when that manuscript was copied over to produce a new one, that verse was copied right along with it.

 The problem with the verse for the translators was that, if translated accurately, it made them theologically uncomfortable: “Hear O Israel: YHVH is our God; YHVH is one.”
-While not technically incompatible with Anglican doctrine, for those not well versed in the doctrine, it seemed to challenge it.
+While not theologically incompatible with Anglican doctrine, for those not well versed in the doctrine, it seemed to challenge it.
 So this verse, as well as the New Testament quote thereof, were “fudged.”
-In fact, any time the text got too close to declaring the original concept of monotheism, the translators seemed to intervene, with only a few exceptions.
-(There are two definitions of monotheism.
-The traditional Christian version states only that there is one God.
-But the original concept, that held by the Jews, also includes the statement that God is one, that is, He exists as one Entity.
-Traditional Christianity holds a view of the Godhead that is expressed as one God in three Persons.
-That view is seemingly incompatible with the concept of “God is one.”
-So while the translators were monotheistic from the Christian standpoint of believing in only one God, the statement that God is one made them uncomfortable, as it appeared to challenge the doctrine of three Persons in one God.)
+In fact, any time the text got too close to declaring monotheism, the translators seemed to intervene, with only a few exceptions:

 He had a couple of problems in doing so.
-Can you imagine trying to introduce someone, but not being able to say the name of the person you were introducing?
-And that was John’s dilemma: He had to introduce the God of Israel, the God of creation, without saying His name.
+Can you imagine trying to tell someone about someone else, but not being able to say name of the person you were describing?
+And that was John's dilemma: He had to introduce the God of Israel, the God of creation, without saying His name.
 Why?
-The first reason was custom: Jewish belief held that God’s name was so holy that, not only was it not to be uttered aloud, but it was also not to be written down in any language other than Hebrew, the holy language.
-But even if custom had allowed John to write YHVH in Greek, the Greek alphabet itself would not: It does not have letters necessary to represent all of those consonants.
-Greek has no letter to represent a consonantal Y. The letter Γ (gamma) can sound like a Y, but only if followed by specific vowels.
-Greek also lacks a letter having the sound of H. It was only possible for that sound to exist at the beginning of a Greek word that started with a vowel, but never in the middle of a word.
-(Even at the beginning of a word commencing with a vowel, the H sound was not originally represented in writing.
-And when it was written, centuries later, it was still not with a letter, but an inverted apostrophe.)
-So John needed to find a way to introduce YHVH without writing His name.
+The first reason was custom: Jewish belief held that God's name was so holy that, not only was it not to be uttered aloud, but it was not to be written down in any language other than Hebrew, the holy language.
+But even if custom had allowed John to write YHVH in Greek, the Greek alphabet itself would not.
+It does not have letters to represent all of those consonants.
+Greek has no consonantal Y. The letter Γ (gamma) can sound like a Y, but only if followed by specific vowels.
+Greek also lacks an H sound.
+It was only possible for that sound to exist at the beginning of a Greek word that started with a vowel, but not in the middle of a word.
+(And even at the beginning of a word with a vowel, the H sound was not originally represented in writing, and even when it was, centuries later, it was not with a letter, but an inverted apostrophe.)
+So John needed to find a way to introduce YHVH without using His name.

-He took a cue from the Aramaic Targum, which was the oldest translation of the Tanakh (Old Testament).
-Following the Jewish people’s captivity in Babylon (roughly 597 BC to 537 BC), they no longer used Hebrew in everyday conversation, but used Aramaic instead.
-Aramaic was the language of Babylon, and its use was imposed on those taken captive by the empire.
-Over the years of the captivity, the older generation who had grown up speaking Hebrew died, and the younger generation tended to speak Aramaic.
-Aramaic is closely related to Hebrew, and they share some vocabulary and grammar.
-And for those Jews returning from captivity, right through the early centuries of the Christian era, Aramaic was even written with the Hebrew alphabet.
-But when they created an Aramaic version of the Tanakh (Old Testament) for everyday use, the translators were reluctant to put God’s name in it, even though it was still technically in the Hebrew alphabet.
-Instead, they replaced it with an Aramaic “codeword.”
-The word they chose was memra – ממרא - which means “word.”
-(That is, something that is spoken, or in the case of God’s name, NOT spoken, aloud.)
-Readers coming across memra would know that it stood for God’s name.
+He took a cue from the Aramaic Targum.
+Following the Jewish people's captivity in Babylon, they no longer used Hebrew in everyday conversation, but used Aramaic instead.
+Aramaic is closely related to Hebrew, and shares some of the same vocabulary and grammar.
+And at that time, it was even written in the same alphabet.
+But when they created an Aramaic translation of the Tanakh (OT) for everyday use, they were reluctant to put God's name in it, even thought it was still technically in the Hebrew alphabet.
+Instead, they replaced it with a “codeword.”
+The word they chose was memra – ממרא – which means “word.”
+(That is, something that is spoken, or in the case of God's name, NOT spoken, aloud.)
+Readers coming across memra would know that it stood for God's name.

-John chose the Greek equivalent of memra, which was logos λόγος.
-Of course, this word was of no use if his readers didn’t know what he meant by it.
+John chose the Greek equivalent, which was Logos λόγος.
+Of course, this word was of no use to him if his readers didn't know what he meant by it.
 So in his first few verses, John attempted to explain what he meant by Logos:

 In the beginning was Logos, and Logos pertained to (meant) God, and Logos was God.
 This pertained to (meant) God in the beginning.
 All things were created by Him, and without Him, nothing was made that was made.

 In John 8:58, the KJV translators correctly have Jesus saying “Before Abraham was, I AM.”
 Inexplicably, however, the next time Jesus made the I AM statement, they hid it.
 This was at His arrest in the garden.
-Jesus asked the soldiers whom they were seeking.
+Jesus asked the soldiers who they were looking for.
 They replied, “Jesus of Nazareth.”
-According to KJV, Jesus answered, “I am he.”
-But that’s not what He said according to the Greek text.
+According to KJV, Jesus answered “I am he.”
+But that's not what He said, according to the Greek text.
 What Jesus actually said to them was this: “I AM.”
 And what happened next shows us that this was indeed a statement of great power, of His divinity: The moment He said “I AM,” those soldiers fell backwards to the ground!
 (Either He spoke the I AM in power, or those were the clumsiest soldiers the world has ever known!)